 Alternative D includes the greatest amount of trail and campsite development and would adversely impact approximately six acres of vegetation, primarily deciduous and mixed conifer forest.
 Dominant tree species include yellow birch, balsam-fir, white birch, white cedar and red maple.
-In addition to impacts associated with Alternative C, this alternative includes a longer section of accessible boardwalk and small campsites at West Bay and on the Mainland Unit between Sand Point and the Mainland sea caves.
+In addition to impacts associated with Alternative C, this alternative includes a longer section of accessible boardwalk and a small campsite at West Bay.
 In addition to direct impacts indirect impacts include the potential for trail and campsite users to inadvertently spread exotic invasive species.